malcommac/SwiftDate/README.md

 ## Requirements

-The current version (4.0.8) is compatible with:
+Current version is compatible with:

 * Swift 3.0+
 * iOS 8 or later